migacollabs/dialogc/index.rst

 Welcome to DialogC
 ==================

 DialogC is a Game Dialog Markup and Compilation tool.
-From a single YAML file dialog and other text elements are output into JSON and Script formats.
+From a single YAML file, dialog and other text elements are output into JSON and Script formats.

 .. toctree::
    :maxdepth: 2